shikha mehta

 Residing on the unceded Coast Salish territories, I am particularly committed to supporting individuals, women, mothers, and couples as they navigate life's transitions—whether related to immigration, cultural adaptation, identity integration, and perinatal journey.
 Through a trauma-informed lens, we cultivate mindful awareness and self-compassion while acknowledging your feelings and experiences, empowering you to confront challenges, explore emotions, build inner strength and expand capacity to live more fully within your communities and value systems.

 As a counsellor in training, I hold space to serve as a guide and companion on the mind-body journey toward self-awareness, integration, capacity development, and transformation.
-Drawing from person-centered therapy, Acceptance and Commitment Therapy, my previous training in developmental psychology and my years of yoga studies, I aim to support clients to discover their resilience, potential and inner wisdom through present-moment awareness.
+Grounded in person-centered therapy, my previous trainings in developmental psychology and my years of yoga studies, I aim to support clients to discover their sense of agency, the pleasures of authenticity and access to a depth of feeling, through present-moment awareness where you may feel free to be authentically you and fully present.
+My goal is to meet you where you are, with presence and compassion and for what we are co-creating.

 iyla owens